daneyln/Free-Code-Camp/README.md

 This is my journal as I go accomplishing the Challenges and Project on Free Code Camp

 Why have I finally decided to put it in public?
-Well... after so much thought... to record my progress with all the errors and everything.
-So I can learn from my own mistakes and hopefully can also help my friends with... and anyone really.
+Well... after so much thought... to record my learning process and progress.
+So I can improve upon and hopefully can also help my friends with... and anyone really.

 Feel free to contact me and Happy coding!